phenal-projects/phylogeom/README.md

 ## Reproduce me!
 First, you need some data.
 Our model is using [phylobench](http://mouse.belozersky.msu.ru/phylobench/).
 If you want to make your own dataset from alignments see graph_data comments.
-The main file to run is notebooks/support_values.ipynb.
+The main file to run is `notebooks/support_values.ipynb`. `notebooks/data_fetcher.ipynb` can build new datasets with pre-built trees.
 More sources, data, and running guide are coming soon!

 ## Assessing whole trees